 - Proof that you are normally resident in Ireland if your place of birth and nationality are outside the EU/EEA.

 - Completed relevant driver certificate of professional competence (CPC), if required.

 - Your application fee of €35.00.
-You can pay by credit or debit card, Google Pay or Apple Pay.
+You can pay by credit or debit card.
 If you are aged 70 years or over you are exempt from paying the fee.